kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 4. The existing, highly optimized path for the SchedulingGates plugin (status set by kube-apiserver) is left intact to avoid any performance regression in that scenario.

-5. Future work: As the scheduler evolves, introducing batched status updates could further mitigate the impact of many simultaneous rejections.
+5. Future work: As the scheduler evolves into Workload awareness, introducing per-Workload status updates could further mitigate the impact of many simultaneous rejections.

 ## Design Details